dreamcatcher-tech/network/Inbox/2024-02-08 0919 first deployment.md

 Watching keys might only be slow due to db RTT
 Writes are $++
 BroadcastChannels clog if make too many, so one per isolate, or pid seems better.
+Might have been that watching a key with a null value is slow to get that first null val
 ## Remedies

 Return back the versionstamp and key that the dispatch entered the db with, then can use a combination of announce and also key polling then watching to know when this has been processed.
 Or, generate a ulid that is passed with the item.
 This then is written as the pool, and passed back to the enqueuer to watch for.
 This is more reliable than broadcastchannel.